josephsquill/FPGA-Accelerated-Neural-Inverse-Kinematics-Engine-for-Real-Time-Robotic-Manipulation/README.md

 ## Related Work

 Li, Y., Li, L., and Choset, H., *FPGA Acceleration for High-Dimensional Inverse Kinematics* (ShanghaiTech University / Carnegie Mellon University).

-This project extends prior FPGA-based inverse kinematics acceleration research by exploring neural-network inference as an alternative approach to conventional analytical and Jacobian-based inverse kinematics methods, with a particular focus on real-time robotic control applications.